5 Exciting Tips for a Simple Christmas Focused on Christ

 Mary Rooney Armand

 Mary is the creator and writer for the faith-based blog ButterflyLiving.org.
 Her writing is featured on multiple Christian websites.
-She is the author of the book, “Identity, Understanding, and Accepting Who I Am in Christ” and Life Changing Stories a collaboration with 34 authors available on Amazon.
+She is the author of, “Identity, Understanding, and Accepting Who I Am in Christ” and Life Changing Stories a collaboration with 34 authors available on Amazon.

 Mary Rooney Armand